castle/castle-ruby/README.md

   # Castle needs the original IP of the client, not the IP of your proxy or load balancer.
   # The SDK will only trust the proxy chain as defined in the configuration.
-  # we try to fetch the client IP based on X-Forwarded-For or Remote-Addr headers in that order,
+  # We try to fetch the client IP based on X-Forwarded-For or Remote-Addr headers in that order,
   # but sometimes the client IP may be stored in a different header or order.
   # The SDK can be configured to look for the client IP address in headers that you specify.
   # If the specified header or X-Forwarded-For default contains a proxy chain with public IP addresses,
+  # then one of the following must be set
-  # then the trusted_proxies setting must include the trusted proxy IP addresses or trusted_proxy_depth setting
+  # 1. The trusted_proxies value must match the known proxy IP's
-  # must include number of known trusted proxies in the chain (see below)
+  # 2. The trusted_proxy_depth value must be set to the number of known trusted proxies in the chain (see below)
   configuration.ip_headers = []

   # Additionally to make X-Forwarded-For and other headers work better discovering client ip address,